Free: Healthy Freezer Meals Recipe EbookGet It Now

 - Salad – Place coconut shrimp over an arugula salad to make a light meal, or serve cabbage salad or make-ahead broccoli cauliflower salad on the side.

 - Fries – For a quick and easy meal, add a side of garlic parmesan fries.
-Or for lighter options, make jicama fries or zucchini fries instead.
+Or for lighter options, make jicama fries or healthy zucchini fries instead.

 - Rice – Try it with fried rice, or cauliflower fried rice for a healthier choice.